ljamen/templates/README.md

 # Project Title

-One Paragraph of project description goes here

-## Before You Begin

-### What is PROJECT X?

 A high-level overview of what your project is and what is does.

 Project X is a ______ that makes it easy for you to __________________________.

+## Before You Begin

 ### When to use PROJECT X?
-A basic use case scenario that the user can read and understand.
+A basic use case scenario that the user can read and understand.These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+See deployment for notes on how to deploy the project on a live system.

+### Dependencies

+### Prerequisites

 ### What is a COMMON FEATURE/COMPONENT/CONCEPT?
-Here you can describe a basic term or function that the user will need to understand before starting a project.
+Here you can describe a basic terms or functions that the user will need to understand before starting a project.
+DO NOT repeat open source doc that is covered in another repository.
+Link to that info.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

-### Prerequisites
+### Install

 What things you need to install the software and how to install them